Lowie Vermeersch: Granstudio

-In December 2010, Vermeersch resigned from his position at Pininfarina in order to found Granstudio, a new type of design house that allowed him to extend his automotive design experience into the field of mobility design.

-His studio is now a multidisciplinary team of 40 creatives and is active both in the field of automotive design and mobility design.
-The studio mixes often confidential consultancy work for international clients with independent research projects.
+In December 2010, Vermeersch resigned from his position at Pininfarina to found Granstudio, allowing him to extend his automotive design experience into mobility design.
+The studio mixes consultancy work for international clients with independent research projects.

-With his studio, he was responsible for the design of the Chery TX concept, that was unveiled at the 2012 Shanghai Motor Show.
-The TX was awarded Best Concept Car of the Year 2012 by Car Design News.
+With his studio, he was responsible for the design of the Chery TX concept.
 From this concept, the Tiggo 7 was derived as a production car and won the title "Best Production Car Design China" in 2016.

 In collaboration with Paolo Garella, his studio designed James Glickenhaus's road/racing SCG003C and SCG003S for Scuderia Cameron Glickenhaus, led by Goran Popovic.
 The SCG003C was unveiled at the 2015 Geneva Motor Show and subsequently raced in the 24 Hours Nürburgring, where it took a shock pole position in 2017 aided by its highly aerodynamic design.

-In recent years his studio designed productions cars such as the BAIC Senova D50, Cowin X3 and Senova D70 and concept studies.
+His studio designed productions cars such as the BAIC Senova D50, Cowin X3 and Senova D70 and concept studies.

 The Senova OffSpace concept car that was presented in 2016 as part of an ongoing collaboration with BAIC Motor received critical acclaim and was awarded Best Concept Car China of 2016.

 In November 2017 Lowie Vermeersch presented together with Dallara the Dallara Stradale, the first ever road going car from the world leading race engineering company that is based in Parma, Italy.
 He designed the car together with Giovanni Piccardo (exterior) and Rocco Carrieri (interior).

-During an interview with motor1.com Lowie Vermeersch explained how this diversity of projects, between sportscars and the mobility projects in which the studio is involved, fits within his broader vision on mobility in which he forecasts a growing diversity of types of vehicles to fit better and more efficiently different types of needs and contexts.
-A similar way of thinking was already part of his TedX talk in 2011.
+Vermeersch forecasts a growing diversity of types of vehicles to fit better and more efficiently different types of needs and contexts, which Granstudio accommodates.